 Paul is the Founder & CEO of MetaCert.

-Paul is an investor and partner in a Dublin-based Michelin-rated Indian restaurant called Jaipur.
+When he was 29, Paul became an investor and 50% equity partner in a Dublin-based (Ireland) Michelin Star Indian restaurant called Jaipur.